Montana/manifest/README.md

 Phew, that was a lot!
 This should now give you the opportunity to mix and match `docker manifest` with Travis.
 I haven't seen much on this on GitHub or really anywhere.
 So it's really my pleasure to share my custom `.travis.yml` file, and show you what works, and I left all my history open -- so you can see where things didn't go so smoothly!
 I hope you enjoyed the read.

 The Docker container `manifest` is a file that contains data about a container image.
 Specifically `digest`, `sha256`, and of course `arch`.
-We can create a `manifes`t which points to images for different architectures so that when using the image on a particular architecture Docker automatically pulls the desired image.
+We can create a `manifest` which points to images for different architectures so that when using the image on a particular architecture Docker automatically pulls the desired image.
 The reason for `manifest` is to mainly cross-build docker images.

 ```export DOCKER_CLI_EXPERIMENTAL=enabled # crucial for manifest to work